simc/crimson/README.md

 }
 ```

-## Benchmarks
+## JSON Benchmarks

-The following benchmarks give you an idea about the parsing performance of Crimson.
+The following benchmarks give you an idea about the JSON parsing performance of Crimson.
 The benchmarks were run on a MacBook with M1 Pro and 32 GB of RAM using Twitter API data.

 <table>
   <tr>